WHAT IS GDPR?

 Under GDPR, individuals have enhanced rights in respect of the data they share with processors and controllers:

 Requests in terms of the above will need to be made by full access users.
 Any employee queries will be directed to the relevant full access administrator on the account for actioning in their capacity as a Controller.
-If a situation arises where such a request cannot be complied with by the administrator (Controller), SimplePay will assess and assist to the best of our ability.
+If a situation arises where such a request cannot be complied with by the administrator (Controller), SimplePay will assess the situation and assist to the best of our ability, in alignment with the GDPR.

 Republic of Ireland

-Please note that if you choose to mail your enquiry, it is essential that you mark your letters for “DPR Group” and not “SimplePay”, or your enquiry may not reach them.
+Please note that if you choose to mail your enquiry, it is essential that you mark your letters for “DataRep” and not “SimplePay”, or your enquiry may not reach them.
 Please refer clearly to SimplePay in your correspondence.

 We will gladly provide a copy of the written confirmation of appointment if necessary.